gasche/ocaml/HEAD_SHAPE.impl.md

 encountered in head position during reduction.

+### Handle unboxed constructors in `genprintval`

+`genprintval` performs type-directed pretty-printing of values (represented as `Obj.t`).
+For variants it accesses the tag to know which constructor to print, and how to print the argument(s).
+We need to adapt this code to deal with unboxed constructors: the constructor to print is the one whose head shape contains the head of the value being printed.

 ### Distinguish "good" from "bad" cycles

 Our cycle-detection algorithm will sometimes reject definitions that indeed are cyclic, but do admit a valid fixpoint: